 You are not obligated to use the recruiters we match you with.
 But oh-my-goodness we are good at this and it will save you so much time!

-These are all things to carefully weigh as you decide to take on life as a travel therapist.
+These are all travel therapy pros and cons you can carefully weigh as you decide to take on life as a travel therapist.
 There are lots of players at hand, so it’s a lot to manage.
 But high risk…you guessed it!
 It means high reward.
 The freedom and discovery of travel is worth it for some, but it’s not the life for everyone.

 Is travel therapy right for you?